This Affordable Bag Is a Favorite of Megan Fox & Gigi Hadid

-This Affordable Bag Is a Favorite of Megan Fox, Gigi Hadid and Emily Ratajkowski
+This Affordable Bag Is a Favorite of Megan Fox, Emily Ratajkowski and Gigi Hadid

-Everyone loves discovering the hidden gems of affordable fashion -- including Megan Fox, Gigi Hadid and Emily Ratajkowski.
+We love discovering the hidden gems of affordable fashion -- so does Megan Fox, Emily Ratajkowski and Gigi Hadid.
 And they may have found one of the best ones yet.

 Fox was recently seen in a full-fledged, lingerie ensemble while on route to a "business meeting" in New York City -- with a sleek, black scrunchie-style handbag in tow.
 Hadid was spotted wearing a yellow shoulder bag with a scrunchie-style handle while walking around New York City on Tuesday, only months after Ratajkowski posted a series of photos on Instagram in which she paired the bag with a long black dress.
 And this wasn't the only time we saw a version of the handbag; Ratajkowski was also spotted in New York sporting a bright orange version of the same style.
 So we had to learn more.